|Overview • Prevention • Do I have an STD? • Living with STDs • Resources • Am I Ready? Español|

 It’s important to have more than one condom because the condom may break when you put it on, or because they can only be used once.

-For information about how effective condoms are, visit Siecus (Sexuality Information and Education Council of the United States) at The truth about condoms (PDF).
+For information about how effective condoms are, check out the Fact Sheet: The truth about condoms.

 How to put on a condom